loomio/loomio/README.md

 Want to learn how to use Loomio? read the [User Help Manual](https://help.loomio.org).

-We also have a manual for People working with the Loomio Co-op:  [Loomio Coop Handbook](https://github.com/loomio/loomio-coop-handbook)
+To learn about working within the Loomio Co-op, read the [Loomio Coop Handbook](https://github.com/loomio/loomio-coop-handbook)

 ### Contact